erickbytes/lofipython/content/blog/There's-a-Linter-for-That-Python-Linting-Libraries-You-Don't-Know-But-Should.rst

-Although I haven't used them personally, it's worth mentioning popular libraries like `pyflakes <https://pypi.org/project/pyflakes/>`__ and `flake8 <https://pypi.org/project/flake8/>`__  for linting Python code. ruff supports for some of these libraries also.
+Although I haven't used them personally, it's worth mentioning popular libraries like `pyflakes <https://pypi.org/project/pyflakes/>`__ and `flake8 <https://pypi.org/project/flake8/>`__  for linting Python code. ruff supports some of these libraries also.
 Check out `pymarkdownlint <https://pypi.org/project/pymarkdownlnt/>`__ for linting Markdown documents.
-While researching for this post, I even stumbled upon an HTML linting command line tool exists in the Python ecosystem. `html-linter <https://pypi.org/project/html-linter/>`__ offers a way to apply linting to your HTML code.
+While researching for this post, I even stumbled upon an HTML linting command line tool that exists. `html-linter <https://pypi.org/project/html-linter/>`__ offers a way to apply linting to your HTML code.
 Starting to think that behind every seasoned Python programmer is a thick stack of linters!
 When it comes to fixing and refactoring old documents and code, linters and auto-formatters go hand in hand as invaluable tools.

 **Supplementary Reading + Documentation**